neomatrix369/RESTAPIUnifier/README.md

 APIUnifier
 ==========

-APIUnifier - lightweight Java libarary that brings together all the APIs of various formats under one roof!
+APIUnifier - lightweight Java library that brings together all the APIs of various formats under one roof!
 Eventually making such libraries available for different programming enviornments like Javascript, PHP, Python, etc...

 ``Feel free to fork the repo and create a version for your own development environment.``